Complaints about discrimination

-In the everyday sense, discrimination can mean treating a person unfairly because of who they are.
-The Equality Act 2010 legally protects people in Great Britain from discrimination in the workplace and in wider society.
+In England, Scotland and Wales, the Equality Act 2010 protects people from discrimination in the workplace and wider society.

 - age